Financial Aid FAQ

 Q. I have not met the GPA requirement to renew my scholarship next semester.
 What can I do?

-For most TLU academic awards, when a student's GPA falls below the requirement, he/she will be granted one probationary semester in which to try to raise their GPA to the level required for renewal.
+For most TLU academic awards, when a student's GPA falls below the requirement, he/she will be granted one probationary semester in order to raise their GPA to the level required for renewal.
 If this does not happen by the end of the probationary semester, the award will be removed from the student's financial aid package.
 A student can, however, appeal the decision to remove the award from his/her package.
-Anyone wishing to appeal an award removal can send a letter to the Director of Financial Aid via the Office of Financial Aid.
+Anyone wishing to appeal an award removal can send a letter to the Director of Financial Aid via the Office of Student Financial Services.
 Students should draft a letter explaining why they feel their GPA has fallen below the requirement for renewal, and how they feel they could benefit from an extra probationary semester to help raise their GPA to meet the requirement.
-This letter should be presented to the Office of Financial Aid in a sealed envelope marked "Financial Aid."
+This letter should be presented to the Office of Student Financial Services in a sealed envelope marked "Financial Aid."
 The committee will review any requests and notify the students of their decision.

 Q. I received a scholarship from an outside entity.
 How do I report it to TLU?

 You should have received a letter from the scholarship donor.
-You should send a copy of this letter to the Office of Financial Aid, along with the check once you receive it.
+You should send a copy of this letter to the Office of Student Financial Services, along with the check once you receive it.
 Before sending the check, you should endorse the back.

 - Costs & Calculators